storybookjs/marko/docs/configure/story-layout.md

 title: 'Story layout'
 ---

-The `layout`[global parameter](../writing-stories/parameters.md) is a way to configure how stories are rendered in Storybook's UI.
+The `layout` [global parameter](../writing-stories/parameters.md) allows you to configure how stories are positioned in Storybook's Canvas tab.

 You can add the parameter to your [`./storybook/preview.js`](./overview.md#configure-story-rendering), like so: